joshua-fogg/joshua-fogg.github.io/blog/EDA_Learings_W3.md

   Library = Bluebird.
  *  .finally() will always run.

- Callback hell = multi layered call back functions that are hard to decypher.
+ Callback hell = multi layered call back functions that are hard to decipher.